Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

     Incase the issue still persists after restarting the Kyverno pods, we recommend to disable the background scanning in the Kyverno policy.
     Set `background` to `false` to disable background scanning in the Kyverno policy
-* Multiple Kyverno admission reports may cause etcd downtime during CSM 1.6 upgrade.
+* Multiple Kyverno admission reports may cause etcd downtime during upgrade to CSM 1.6.

     Behavior: Kyverno’s admission controller is configured to emit admission reports on every webhook call.
     In clusters with heavy workloads, this may cause etcd to experience downtime.